stashsoft/stash-agent-data-miner/README.md

 This section contains a form that accepts input from user (See: "How to use?" section).
 The form also contains a button that allows you to start / stop the agent.

-The columns section within the Agent Form section accepts columns and descriptions.
-When you type something in the "Column name" or "Description" fields in the last row, a new row is automatically added below the last row in the list.
+The columns section accepts columns and descriptions.
+When you type something in a "Column name" or "Description" field in the last row, a new row is automatically added below the last row in the list.
 If you delete the text from both fields in a row, that row is automatically removed.

 ### Results

 This section includes the following sub-sections.

-**Output file:** It displays the output file in a spreadsheet view.
-The file is updated real time.
-You can download the file at any time while agent is running.
-When the file is updated, the scoll bar scrolls to the bottom of the content.
-When you click the "Download" button, the file is downloaded.
+**Message:** A success or error message always appears at the beginning of the Results section.

 **File list:** All files given by the user are listed on this section.
 The purpose of this section is to display the status of files in the list.
 There are three statuses:

-- Completed
+- Completed (displays a checkmark next to the file name)
-- Processing
+- Processing (displays a loading image next to the file name)
-- Pending
+- Pending (no icon is displayed)

 The scroll bar is automatically moved to display the currently processing file.